 While you may be warmed by the blazing colors of autumn, there’s no place for fallen leaves on your lawn.
 Rake the leaves as often as you can to keep the sun shining on your lawn and prevent a soggy spring carpet of decayed matter.

 It might seem like your grass is at a standstill compared to the vigorous growth of summer, but it actually keeps growing into the fall.
 This is a good time to repair damaged spots from summer stress, whether it be from drying out or insects.
 Compost topdressing and laying new sod can also be done now.
 The sod will have an easier time developing roots as we start to cool down and have an increase in rainfall.

 Speaking of an increase of rainfall, make sure to back your sprinklers off if we are getting an 1” or more per week.
-This will lessen the chances of brown patch fungus in the lawn.
+This will lessen the chances of brown patch fungus forming in the fall and winter.
 If fungus spot does form, though, treat it with a granular that is listed for brown patch and visit the store with pictures for identification and we’ll direct you to the right cure.

 Like the rest of the garden, maintaining a green landscape takes time and effort, and the key to a healthy, green lawn is year-round maintenance.
 Keep your lawn in tip-top shape and start setting the pace on your block with this schedule for a lawn that will be as green as the envious faces of your neighbours all season long!